Ottomantric/guild-tracker/README.md

   name doesn't match a wiki page (or the lookup fails for any reason), the listing still posts fine, it just shows the item name without a picture — a missing image is never a blocking error.
+- Typing into either item field on a trade listing triggers a live search-as-you-type dropdown against the wiki (debounced, so it doesn't fire a request on every keystroke) rather than a locally stored list of every item in the game — RS3 has thousands of items across many categories with no single official endpoint that lists them all, so this avoids needing to build and maintain that dataset separately.
+Picking a suggestion locks in that exact image immediately; typing a name by hand without picking a suggestion still works, it just does the lookup once at submit time instead.
 - The "About the guild" text on the Home tab is placeholder copy — edit the `<div class="about-panel">` block in `index.html` to describe your actual guild.